Skip to content

 Professor Yvonne Doyle

-She has acted as an adviser to the WHO on Healthy Cities and continues to take a research interest in urban health and the environment.
+She has acted as an adviser to the World Health Organisation on Healthy Cities, and continues to take a research interest in urban health and the environment.

 Akhter Mateen